-- The hairs last longer because they are less prone to break and are more durable on many different types of canvas surfaces.
+- The hairs last longer because they are less prone to break and are more durable on many different canvas surfaces.

-One disadvantage is the less expensive synthetic brushes tend to lose their shape quickly due to heavy paint on textured canvas.
+One disadvantage is the less expensive synthetic brushes tend to lose their shape more quickly than natural hair brushes.

 Thanks for reading this!